 Lights.
 Camera.
 Livestream.
 In addition to over-the-top services, social networks have become broadcast networks.
 Facebook Live is en fuego with teams, marketers, and athletes while the world’s biggest league spent the season tangoing with Twitter.

-Join the OTT & Live Streaming track at Hashtag Sports Festival for a discussion on the rapid evolution of content and consumption habits in a mobile-first, multi-platform world.
+Join the Content & Distribution track at Hashtag Sports 2017 for a discussion on the rapid evolution of content and consumption habits in a mobile-first, multi-platform world.

 Sponsorship in sport is ubiquitous.
 With the help of modern technology, brands are integrating themselves into the game and conversation in ways never before imagined.

 From branded content and hashtags to jersey ad patches and sponsored app integrations, advertiser involvement has gone way beyond the simple days of stadium naming rights and player endorsements and the ability to effectively measure and monetize digital impressions is critical.

 Mobile devices have created more targeted and measurable activation opportunities, giving way to advertising entering an entirely new era.
 The Rio Olympics got real with the introduction of real-time, personalized social ads while big brands like Under Armour shifted their budgets from TV-dominant ad allotments to 50-50 splits with digital.

 However, digital media has also given rise to a plethora of challenges, including the struggle to stay relevant as conversations explode online and to protect against ambush marketing tactics on social channels.

 Join the Sponsorship & Advertising track at Hashtag Sports 2017 for a discussion on the challenges and opportunities presented by brand’s increased access to fans.

 Jay-Z says it best: “I’m not a businessman.
 I’m a business, man.”
 Armed with an iPhone and an audience, anybody can be their own media brand in today’s tech-savvy and socially-driven society.